mfractor/mfractor.github.io/docs/installation-and-setup.md

-# Installation And Setup
-Installing, activating and updating MFractor.
+**Installing, activating and updating MFractor.**

-## Installing MFractor
+## Install MFractor

 ### Visual Studio Mac

-### Visual Studio Windows
 To install MFractor, start Visual Studio for Mac.

-Next, navigate to the top left Visual Studio Menu and select Extensions.
+Next, navigate to the top **Visual Studio** menu item and select **Extensions**.

 Next, click on the Gallery tab and under IDE Extensions choose MFractor.

+### Visual Studio Windows

+To install

+## Install MFractor from file

+### Visual Studio Mac

+Visual Studio Mac extensions are bundled and distributed as `.mpack` files.

+To install MFractor from file, start Visual Studio for Mac.

+Next, navigate to the top **Visual Studio** menu item and select **Extensions**.

+In the Extension Manager,

+### Visual Studio Windows

+Visual Studio Windows extensions are bundled and distributed as `.vsix` files.

+To

 ## Activating MFractor